Welcome to RentToccoa.com 706.491.6953

 Home ownership rates are falling, and the trend is expected to continue.
 Is something fundamental changing in the American psyche?

-"I'm considering buying," he says, "but I'm pretty confident that I'll be waiting to buy until 2012, or it might be 2013."
+"I'm considering buying," he says, "but I'm pretty confident that I'll be waiting to buy for quite a while."
 Kiesel has plenty of company.
 While real-estate listings languish, the demand for rentals is growing.
 Nationally, rental occupancy is 93.1%, a rate last seen in 2007 (but below a peak of 96.6% in 2000).

 The basics of buying a home: Renting "has cachet.
 It's the new black," says Stan Humphries, the chief economist at Zillow.
 His company's research found that a quarter of Zillow users were open to buying or renting, leading the company to add rentals to its property and to unveil a feature that lets users estimate the rental value of a listing.
 "There's a wall of capital moving into apartment development," says Jeff Meyers, a principal in Meyers LLC, which advises investors on the multifamily housing industry.
 "Put it this way: It's easier for an apartment builder to get a construction loan than it is for the average American to get a mortgage."
 Plenty of reasons to rent Is renting about to replace property ownership in the hearts and psyches of Americans?
 With the traumatic disruption in housing lately, it certainly feels as if something fundamental is changing.
 Some economists believe an elite class of renters may be developing: high-earning workers who live in big coastal cities and switch jobs readily, Humphries says.